Ecommerce in Europe

 The ecommerce market in Europe

-Data from 2014 shows that in the UK, Germany, France, the Benelux, the Nordics, Spain, Italy and Poland clothing and footwear are amongst the most popular product categories, just like home electronics and books.
+Data from 2020 shows that in the UK, Germany, France, Spain and Italy clothing and footwear are amongst the most popular product categories, just like home electronics and books.
+In the Nordics, cosmetics and skin care is also one of the most popular product categories.

-Ecommerce sales in Europe grew to 621 billion euros in 2019 and were worth 757 billion euros in 2020.
+Ecommerce sales in Europe were worth 718 billion euros in 2021.
 Most of the online turnover is still being generated in Western Europe, which accounts for approximately 70 percent of total European online retail turnover.
 Southern Europe, Northern Europe, Central Europe and Eastern Europe show a much lower share of European ecommerce with 15, 7, 6, and 1 percent respectively.

 Big online stores in Europe